IvyZ23/61040-portfolio/assignments/assignment2.md

 5. Google Docs/Sheets: Used for planning and tracking itineraries.
 Requires manual setup and is not designed for travel planning.

 ## Application Pitch

+Planning group trips should be fun, but too often it becomes stressful with long text threads, confusion over dates, disagreements about where to go, and messy cost splitting. **GroupGetaway** makes planning seamless so the only thing groups need to worry about is having a good time.

+**Polling Made Simple**– GroupGetaway lets trip members vote on dates, destinations, and activities.
+This ensures decisions are made fairly and efficiently.
+For trip participants, this means less back-and-forth and faster planning.
+For trip organizers, it removes the burden of trying to please everyone.
+Travel service providers benefit because clearer decisions lead to fewer last-minute cancellations.

+**Smart Budgeting & Cost Splitting** – Money is one of the biggest sources of stress in group trips.
+With GroupGetaway, everyone sets a personal budget, and the app keeps track of shared costs automatically.
+Expenses can be split evenly or adjusted based on who will pay for what.
+Trip participants gain transparency, organizers save time, and fewer financial misunderstandings reduce stress during and after the trip.

+**Shared Itinerary Builder** – Once dates, destinations, and budgets are set, GroupGetaway provides a shared trip timeline that includes travel details, lodging, and activities.
+Everyone can see what’s planned.
+Trip participants know exactly what’s happening, organizers stay on top of logistics, and service providers benefit from smoother, timely bookings.

+With GroupGetaway, groups can stop stressing about logistics and start looking forward to their adventures.

+## Concept Design

+concept PasswordAuthentication
+purpose limit access to known users principle after a user registers with a username and a password, they can authenticate with that same username and password and be treated each time as the same user state a set of Users with - a username String - a password String actions register (username: String, password: String): (user: User) - **requires** username does not already exist - **effects** creates new user authenticate (username: String, password: String): (user: User) - **requires** user with username and password to exists - **effects** returns that user

+concept TripPlanner [User]

+purpose Keep track of who is going on a trip and what activities the trip will entail

+principle A user creates a trip for a group.
+The user and the group can add and choose activities to do for the trip.

+state
+a set of Trips with

+-   an owner User
+-   a set of Pariticipants
+-   a destination String
+-   a dateRange DateRange

+a set of Participants with

+-   a user User
+-   a budget Number

+action
+create(user:User, destination: String, dataRange: DataRange)

+addParticipant(user: User, budget: Number)

+updateParticipant(user: User, budget: Number)

+removeParticipant(user: User, budget: Number)

+concept PlanItinerary [Trip]

+purpose Keep track of and agree on activities to do on a trip

+principle An itinerary is created for a trip.
+Users can add events to the intinerary, which needs to be approved to be officially added to the itinerary.

+state
+a set of Itineraries with

+-   a trip Trip
+-   a set of Events
+-   a finalized Flag

+a set of Events with

+-   a name String
+-   a cost Number
+-   a pending Flag
+-   an approved Flag

+action
+create(trip:Trip): Itinerary

+addEvent(name: String, cost: Number)

+updateEvent(event: Event, approved: Flag)

+finalizeItinerary(intinerary)

+--

+concept Polling [User, Option]

+purpose Vote to see what the majority agrees on to make a decision

+principle A user creates a poll and invites other users to it.
+The users can vote on what destinations and times they want to go on a trip

+state
+a set of Polls with

+-   a set of Users
+-   a set of Options
+-   a creator User
+-   a set of Votes

+a set of Options with

+-   an option Option

+a set of Votes with

+-   a user User
+-   a vote Option

+actions
+create(user: User): Poll

+addOption(poll: Poll, option: Option)

+removeOption(poll: Poll, option: Option)

+addUser(user)

+removeUser(user)

+addVote(user, vote: Option)

+updateVote(user, vote: Option)

+close(poll: Poll, user: User)

+calcWinner(poll: Poll): Option

+concept CostSplitting [Itinerary, Item]

+purpose Allow expenses to be split amongst users

+principle A user creates an expense.
+Other users can add themselves as a contributor and cover a certain amount of the expense.

+state
+a set of Expenses with

+-   an item Item
+-   a total Number
+-   a itinerary Itinerary
+-   a set of Contributors
+-   a covered Flag

+a set of Contributors

+-   a user User
+-   a amount Number

+actions
+create(itinerary: Itinerary, item: Item, cost: Number): Expense

+close(user, expense)

+addContribution(user: User, expense: Expense, amount: Number)

+removeContribution(user: User, expense: Expense)

+-   syncs

+sync createTrip
+when DestinatonPolling.close()
+DatePolling.close()
+DestinationPolling.calcWinner(): (destination: Option)
+DatePolling.calcWinner(): (date: Option)
+then TripPlanner.create(user, destination, date)

+sync createItinerary
+when TripPlanner.create(): Trip
+then PlanIntinerary(trip: Trip)

+sync eventExpense
+when PlanItinerary.addEvent()
+then CostSplitting.create(intinerary, item, cost: Number)

+## UI Sketches

+## User Journey

+A user is planning to have a trip with their friends.
+There are too many things to keep track of, including ideas of where to go and when to go.
+The user opens our trip planning app and clicks the plus button on the bottom right of the screen to create a new poll.
+They input the destinations and dates their friends were suggesting and clicks "Create".
+The poll is sent out to their friends.
+The app shares the poll with their friends.
+Their friends select the options they want on the polls page and click "Submit".
+Once the poll closes, a trip planner is created for them.
+On the page, the user and their friends can click "Edit" next to their profiles on the sidebar to update their budgets.
+They can also click "Add New" in the itinerary section to create a new poll for an activity.
+They input the activity's name and budget needed.
+The rest of the group vote whether they want it or not.
+Once it is decided, the user and their friends can divide the cost for the activity.
+Once the user thinks planning has been finalized, they can close planning for the trip.
+The user is satified, as they didn't need to deal with long chats and disorganized information.